Looking for the Closest Beach to Charlotte NC?

 Distance: 155 miles | Time: 2 hr 30 mins

 You will find trails here that are part of the Mountains-to-Sea State Trail system as well.
-You will find swimming areas in the Beaverdam, Rolling View, and Sandling Beach areas.
+You will find swimming areas in Beaverdam, Rolling View, and Sandling Beach.

 Address: 13300 Creedmoor Rd, Wake Forest, NC 27587

-Myrtle Beach in South Carolina is the closest beach to Charlotte NC in regards to distance traveled.
-Wrightsville Beach, Ocean Isle Beach, Holden Beach, Sunset Beach, and Oak Island would all be similar drive times if you want an ocean beach.
+Myrtle Beach in South Carolina is the closest beach to Charlotte NC, in regards to distance traveled.
+Wrightsville Beach, Ocean Isle Beach, Holden Beach, Sunset Beach, and Oak Island would all have similar drive times if you want an ocean beach.

 North Carolina Ocean Beaches